Sunbird-RC/sunbird-rc-core/tools/cli/contributing.md

 From within GitHub, opening a
 [new pull request](https://github.com/sunbird-rc/sunbird-rc-core/compare) will present you with a template that should be filled out.
+Remember to mention `@gamemaker1` so I can give you feedback as soon as possible!

 ### Discuss and update